mysociety/alaveteli/docs/installing/email.md

 ### Logging

 For the postfix logs to be successfully read by the script `load-mail-server-logs`, they need to be log rotated with a date in the filename.
 Since that will create a lot of rotated log files (one for each day), it's good to have them in their own directory.
-For example (on Ubuntu), in `/etc/rsyslog.d/50-default.conf` set:
+For example (in `/etc/rsyslog.d/50-default.conf` on Ubuntu, or `/etc/rsyslog.conf` on Debian), set:

     mail.*                  -/var/log/mail/mail.log